How AI transforms business processes - automation, self-learning, and key technologies for 2025

 2. This is the primary tool for automating customer interaction and processing text information.

-3. Business applications: Chatbots and virtual assistants — automatic handling of customer requests via messengers, website, or mobile app.
+3. Business use cases: Chatbots and virtual assistants - automatic handling of customer requests via messengers, websites, or mobile apps.

 4. They answer common questions and help place an order or request documents.

-5. Customer review analysis — NLP-based systems automatically classify and analyze customer feedback, surfacing key issues and positive points.
+5. Customer feedback analysis - NLP-based systems automatically classify and analyze customer feedback, highlighting key issues and positive points.

-6. Document workflow automation — extracting information from contracts, invoices, applications and other documents, which noticeably cuts processing time.
+6. Document workflow automation - extracting information from contracts, invoices, requests, and other documents, which significantly reduces processing time.

 Robotic Process Automation